rgwch/make-elexis-demodb/readme.md

 ### Anonymization

-Only the names are anonymized.
+Only the names and cases are anonymized.
 Encounter entries and documents stay unmodified.
 If you want more anonymizing, the following procedure is recommended

 * create a full copy of your database (e.g. with mysqldump and reload)